ManuelZ/ManuelZ.github.io/src/content/blog/post1/post1.md

 ## Automatic annotation using CVAT

 CVAT allows you to use your own model for automatic image annotation.
-After training my initial YOLOv8 nano model, I used it to assist me with additional annotations.
+After training a YOLOv8 nano model for an experiment, I've used it to assist me with additional annotations.

 CVAT uses Nuclio to create a serverless service that runs the prediction code of your choice.
 To run it, you need to spawn some additional services using Docker Compose:

     docker compose -f docker-compose.yml -f docker-compose.dev.yml -f components/serverless/docker-compose.serverless.yml up -d --build

-This time, I faced a line endings issue with some Git files used by the CVAT and Nuclio services.
+I faced a line endings issue with some Git files used by the CVAT and Nuclio services.
 I resolved this by configuring Git to preserve LF line endings for downloaded files.
 I then deleted my existing local CVAT repository and cloned it again:

     git config --global core.autocrlf input
     git clone git@github.com:cvat-ai/cvat.git
     git config --global core.autocrlf true  # restore the original conf

 This build requires more time and memory.
 On Windows, I allocated 6 GB of RAM to WSL2 to ensure Docker could run smoothly.
-The allocated memory can be adjusted this by modifying the .wslconfig file located in the user folder.
+The allocated memory can be adjusted this by modifying the `.wslconfig` file located in the user folder:

     [wsl2]
     memory=6GB